 Cyberbullying

 You’re likely aware that social media and cyberbullying go hand in hand, and TikTok is no exception.
-Whether it’s strangers sharing their harmful opinions or even comments from friends your child knows in real life, TikTok — like every other social media platform — provides a fertile ground for cyberbullying to take root.
+Whether it’s strangers sharing their harmful opinions or even comments from your child’s friends, TikTok provides a fertile ground for cyberbullying.

 A major form of cyberbullying that’s occurred increasingly within TikTok is body shaming.
 Famous TikTok users have spoken up about their personal experiences being body shamed in the comment section of their videos and dealing with an endless slew of harmful comments about their body shape and size.
 This can have far-reaching effects on younger users who are still developing mentally and physically, potentially leading to feelings of worthlessness and humiliation.